 “Education is the most powerful weapon which you can use to change the world.” -Nelson Mandela

-Later at Cushing Academy, Shannon applied the same focus and at her graduation from Cushing Academy, she received two awards; one in Mathematics and one in Music.
-At the time it was noted that Shannon was the first student in the history of the school (founded in 1865) to win the music award with her instrument, the piano.
-As a varsity track and field athlete at Cushing Academy, Shannon broke the school records in the womens’ 1/2 mile, one-mile and two-mile events.
+As a youth, Shannon excelled in mathematics at The Winsor School, one of America’s top academically-promising schools for females, and at the historic Cushing Academy, a co-ed college preparatory boarding school founded in 1865.
+Both schools are dedicated to educating the mind, shaping individual character, and nurturing the intellectual curiosity and creativity of students.
+At Winsor, Shannon learned that females can do anything well if they focus and pursue it.
+At her graduation from Cushing Academy, Shannon received two awards: one in Mathematics and one in Music.
+It was also noted that Shannon was the first student in the history of the school to win the music award with her instrument, the piano.
+As a varsity track and field athlete at Cushing Academy, Shannon broke the school records in the womens’ half-mile, one-mile and two-mile events.

 “Come in strong, or don’t come at all.”

-“Whatever the problem, be part of the solution…” -Tina Fey
+“Whatever the problem, be part of the solution.” -Tina Fey

+Moving from franchisee into marketing and advertising, Shannon accepted a position in 1997 as an account executive for The Philadelphia Inquirer, then a subsidiary of the publishing magnate Knight Ridder.
+Shannon’s five-year tenure at the Inquirer allowed her the opportunity to gain valuable experience and knowledge in marketing concepts and strategy – a specialty which she has been cultivating and refining throughout her career.
 During her employment with The Inquirer, Shannon identified a strong need for a networking alliance among CEOs and senior executives in the Philadelphia Metro and Southern New Jersey area.
-In 2001, she created “Breakfast with the Boss,” a monthly event which allowed dozens of businesses ranging from Fortune 500 to smaller recognized fast-growth companies to connect and build strategic alliances with others in the group.
-This 2-1/2 year program helped generate hundreds of thousands of dollars in revenue for several participating companies, with one in particular boosting their reported cashflow by $1.2 million dollars, with a unique strategic alliance she helped to make through the Breakfast with the Boss group.
+In 2001 she created Breakfast with the Boss, a monthly event which allowed dozens of businesses ranging from Fortune 500 to smaller recognized fast-growth companies to connect and build strategic alliances with others in the group.
+This 2-1/2 year program helped generate hundreds of thousands of dollars in revenue for several participating companies.
+In fact one of the strategic alliances she made through Breakfast with the Boss boosted their reported cashflow by $1.2 million dollars.

 “All lasting business is built on friendship.” -Alfred A. Montapert